 A corporation granted an exemption from reporting is still required to maintain proper accounts and records.

-Corporations that don't lodge their 2016–17 reports by 31 December 2017 could face prosecution, along with secretaries of large corporations.
+Corporations that don't lodge reports within six months of the end of the reporting period could face prosecution, along with secretaries of large corporations.
 The maximum penalty for each report not lodged is $22,500 for corporations.